Explaining the spread in measurement of PDMS elastic properties: influence of test method and curing protocol: Methods

-\textit{Volume Controlled Cavity Expansion (VCCE)}: Controlled injection of an incompressible working fluid at the tip of an injection needle is used in this method to expand a spherical cavity in the sample \cite{raayai2019volume,raayai2019capturing}.
+\textit{Volume Controlled Cavity Expansion (VCCE)}: Controlled injection of an incompressible working fluid at the tip of an injection needle is used to expand a spherical cavity in a sample~\cite{raayai2019volume,raayai2019capturing}.
 The resisting pressure in the cavity, $P$, is simultaneously measured to obtain a nonlinear pressure-volume relationship, or equivalently $P=P(a_c)$, where $a_c$ is the effective cavity radius.
-Comparison with theoretical prediction of elastic, spherically symmetric, cavity expansion in incompressible hyperelastic materials, namely then allows to determine material parameters.
+Comparison with theoretical prediction of elastic, spherically symmetric, cavity expansion in incompressible hyperelastic materials, namely

+then allows to determine material parameters.
 Where $\lambda$ is the circumferential stretch which varies from $a_c/A_c$ at the cavity wall to $1$ in the remote field, $W(\lambda)$ is the corresponding elastic potential energy, and $A_c$ is the initial defect size, which needs to be determined.
 This method can also be applied to probe viscoelastic properties \cite{chockalingam2021probing}.

 Li et al.\cite{li2024cylindrical} use similar assumptions in a cylindrical geometry, finding a very good match between analytical and experimental results.